2023-gpig-a/Prototype/deploy/README.md

 ### Adding a Microservice

 <!-- TODO: provide template dockerfile -->
-1. Create a build file (called `Dockerfile`) for the microservice in the root of it's codebase.
+1. Create a build file (called `Dockerfile`) for the microservice in the root of its codebase.
   You can copy [the template in this folder](./Dockerfile.sample) to start.
   See the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for more info and directive definitions.
  <!-- TODO: expand me -->